-The Castlemaine Documentary Film Festival (C-Doc) is an annual three day event held in July at the iconic Theatre Royal Castlemaine, central Victoria, mainland Australia’s oldest continuously operating cinema.
+Starting in 2015, the Castlemaine Documentary Film Festival is an annual three day event held in July at the iconic Theatre Royal Castlemaine, central Victoria, mainland Australia’s oldest continuously operating cinema.

 Cindy is a management consultant with expertise in delivering personal and organisational transformation.
-Cindy brings a specialist mix of organisational development experience and over a decade of facilitation and executive coaching practice.
+Cindy brings a specialist mix of organisational development experience and over a decade of facilitation and executive coaching practice to the Board.

 Cindy’s experience includes designing and developing strategic business planning processes and then translating them into clear actions and accountabilities for delivery in organisations.
 Her commitment is to consistently deliver improved levels of capability which leverage the potential to meet strategic and financial outcomes.